epfl-lara/leon/doc/options.rst

   * ``smt-cvc4-cex``

     CVC4 through SMT-LIB, in-solver finite-model-finding, for counter-examples only.
+    Recursive functions are not unrolled, but encoded through the ``define-funs-rec`` construct available in the new SMTLIB-2.5 standard.
     Currently, this solver does not handle higher-order functions.

   * ``smt-cvc4-proof``

     CVC4 through SMT-LIB, for proofs only.
-Inductive reasoning happens within the solver, through use of the SMTLIB-2.5 standard.
+Functions are encoded as in ``smt-cvc4-cex``.
     Currently, this solver does not handle higher-order functions.

   * ``smt-z3``